otherWIP/otherwip.github.io/_includes/step/add-deb.md

     sudo apt-get update
     sudo apt-get --force-yes -y install {{include.pack}}

-The `--force-yes -y` confirms the package should be installed despite being from an un-official source.
+The "--force-yes -y" confirms the package should be installed despite being from an un-official source.

 *note - add any {% include link/int/pack-list %} to be installed at the same time to the command above*